openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `credential_endpoint`: REQUIRED.
 URL of the Credential Issuer's Credential Endpoint as defined in (#credential_request).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 * `batch_credential_endpoint`: OPTIONAL.
 URL of the Credential Issuer's Batch Credential Endpoint as defined in (#batch-credential-endpoint).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 If omitted, the Credential Issuer does not support the Batch Credential Endpoint.
 * `deferred_credential_endpoint`: OPTIONAL.
 URL of the Credential Issuer's Deferred Credential Endpoint as defined in (#deferred-credential-issuance).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 If omitted, the Credential Issuer does not support the Deferred Credential Endpoint.
-* `ack_endpoint`: OPTIONAL.
-URL of the Credential Issuer's Acknowledgement Endpoint as defined in (#acknowledgement_endpoint).
+* `notification_endpoint`: OPTIONAL.
+URL of the Credential Issuer's Notification Endpoint as defined in (#notification_endpoint).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
-If omitted, the Credential Issuer does not support the Acknowledgement Endpoint.
+If omitted, the Credential Issuer does not support the Notification Endpoint.
 * `credential_response_encryption_alg_values_supported`: OPTIONAL.
 Array containing a list of the JWE [@!RFC7516] encryption algorithms (`alg` values) [@!RFC7518] supported by the Credential and/or Batch Credential Endpoint to encode the Credential or Batch Credential Response in a JWT [@!RFC7519].
 * `credential_response_encryption_enc_values_supported`: OPTIONAL.
 Array containing a list of the JWE [@!RFC7516] encryption algorithms (`enc` values) [@!RFC7518] supported by the Credential and/or Batch Credential Endpoint to encode the Credential or Batch Credential Response in a JWT [@!RFC7519].
 * `require_credential_response_encryption`: OPTIONAL.
 Boolean value specifying whether the Credential Issuer requires additional encryption on top of TLS for the Credential Response and expects encryption parameters to be present in the Credential Request and/or Batch Credential Request, with `true` indicating support.
 When the value is `true`, `credential_response_encryption_alg_values_supported` parameter MUST also be provided.
 If omitted, the default value is `false`.